 - it is required provisionally and legally to substitute one employee for another;

 - it is required for Venezuelan employees rendering services abroad; and

 - an employee has not finished the task for which he or she was hired and the services are still needed.

 Therefore, fixed-term employment agreements must establish the specific cause for entering into the agreement.

-The Labour Law limits the term of a fixed-term employment agreement to one year and states that it will be deemed an undefined-term employment agreement when two or more extensions are executed within three months of its expiry, unless there are special reasons that justify the extensions, excluding the intent of continuing the labour relationship.
-A special reason is defined as the continuation of the circumstance that justified the original fixed-term agreement.
+The Labour Law limits the term of a fixed-term employment agreement to one year and states that it will be deemed an open-term employment agreement when two or more extensions are executed within three months of its expiry, unless there are special reasons that justify the extensions, excluding the intent of continuing the labour relationship.16 A special reason is defined as the continuation of the circumstance that justified the original fixed-term agreement.17

 The Labour Law also allows for the execution of employment agreements that relate to specific types of work, usually used within the construction industry.

 ii Probationary periods